Akkshayul1234/Nasscom-VSD/README.md

 # Nasscom-VSD - SoC Design & Planning
 Hello Everyone!
-This is my repo on the 2 weeks VSD course- Digital VLSI SoC DEsign & Planning
+This is my repo on the 2 weeks VSD course- Digital VLSI SoC Design & Planning